 Engaging in anti-party activities;

-Disorderly conduct at meetings, rallies; etc
+Disorderly conduct at meetings, rallies; etc.

 Engaging in any other activities likely to cause disaffection amongst Party members or likely to disrupt the peaceful, lawful and efficient conduct of Party businesses;

 Unauthorized publicity of Party dispute or fractionalization or creating parallel Party Organs at any level.